Legal Updated 5 min read

 Can family members sue for secondhand exposure in Florida?

 Yes.
-Florida courts have recognized take-home exposure claims, as demonstrated by the $18 million secondhand brake dust verdict.
-Family members who developed mesothelioma from contact with asbestos-contaminated clothing can pursue both lawsuits and trust fund claims.
+Florida courts have recognized take-home exposure claims, as shown in the February 2025 Broward County $18 million verdict involving brake dust carried home on work clothing.
+Family members who developed mesothelioma from contact with asbestos-contaminated clothing may be eligible to pursue lawsuits and trust fund claims.

 Can veterans file mesothelioma claims for Florida base exposure?

 Yes.
-Veterans exposed at Florida military installations can file lawsuits against asbestos product manufacturers, submit trust fund claims, and apply for VA disability benefits.
+Veterans exposed at Florida military installations may pursue lawsuits against asbestos product manufacturers, submit trust fund claims, and apply for VA disability benefits.
 These compensation sources are independent of each other.

 Do I need a Florida-based attorney?